martinhaefner/simppl/README.md

 ```

 The Data structure is any C/C++ struct but must not include virtual functions.
-For structures with complexer memory layout it is adviced to use boost::fusion
+For structures with a more complex memory layout it is adviced to use boost::fusion
 to map the struct to a template-iteratable type sequence.
 For simpler types
-like above, the make_serializer generates an adequate serializing code for
+like above, the make_serializer generates an adequate serialization code for
 the structure, i.e. the structure can be used as any simple data type: